Skew-Brauer graph algebras: A geometric interpretation using dissections

 A \emph{boundary segment} is a curve in $\partial S$ that is delimited by its endpoints in $M$ and does not contain other points in $M$.
-An \emph{arc} is a curve $\gamma \colon [0,1] \to S$ that is injective on $(0,1)$, it is considered up to injective homotopy over that interval, and such that $\gamma(0)$ and $\gamma (1)$ belong to $M$ or to $P$.
-We say that an arc $\gamma$ is \textit{pendant} if it is incident to $p \in P$ and $p$ is the endpoint of exactly one arc.
+An \emph{arc} is a curve $\gamma \colon [0,1] \to S$, injective on $(0,1)$ up to orbi-homotopy, considered up to injective orbi-homotopy relative to its endpoints $\gamma(0)$ and $\gamma (1)$, and such that its endpoints belong to $M \cup P \cup \mathcal{O}$.
+See \cite{CG16} for the definition of orbi-homotopy.

-A $\textcolor{red}\bullet$-dissection of $(S, M, P)$ is a set $D=\{\gamma_1, \ldots, \gamma_s \}$ of arcs splitting the surface into (degenerate) polygons whose edges are arcs except for exactly one boundary segment.
-In this context, a degenerate polygon is one that contains pendant arcs as one of its edges, see for example Figure \ref{fig: ejemploA} (left).
-The tuple $(S,M,P, D)$ is called \emph{surface dissection}.

-An \emph{orbifold marked surface} is a tuple $(S,M,P, \mathcal{O})$ where $(S,M,P)$ is a marked surface and $\mathcal{O}$ is a finite set of marked points in the interior called \emph{orbifold points}.
-A \emph{special arc} $\gamma^{\times}$ is an arc connecting a point in $M$ and an orbifold point.